A Stochastic Partially Reversible Investment Problem on a Finite Time-Horizon: Free-Boundary Analysis: The Partially Reversible Investment Problem

 A firm represents the productive sector of a stochastic economy on a complete probability space $(\Omega, \mathcal{F},\mathbb{P})$.
 We consider an exogenous Brownian motion $W:=\{W(t), t \geq 0\}$ and denote by $\mathbb{F}:=\{\mathcal{F}_t, t \geq 0\}$ its natural filtration augmented by $\mathbb{P}$-null sets.
 Our setting is similar to the one in \cite{PhamGuo} but with finite time-horizon and no entry decision.
 The firm produces at rate $R(C)$ when its own capacity is $C$.
 We assume that the firm can either invest or disinvest in the market and we denote by $\nu_{+}(t)$ ($\nu_{-}(t)$) the cumulative investment (disinvestment) up to time $t$.
-Both $\nu_{+}$ and $\nu{-}$ are left-continuous, a.s.\ finite, nondecreasing processes.
-Once the firm's manager adopts an investment-disinvestment strategy $\nu:=\nu_{+} - \nu_{-}$, then the production capacity evolves according to \beq \left\{
+Both $\nu_{+}$ and $\nu_{-}$ are left-continuous, a.s.\ finite for all $t\ge0$, nondecreasing processes and we do not require the investment-disinvestment rates to be defined.
+Once the firm's manager adopts an investment-disinvestment strategy $\nu:=\nu_{+} - \nu_{-}$, then the production capacity evolves according to

-\right. \eeq where $\mu_C$, $\sigma_C$ and $f_C$ are given positive constants.
+where $\mu_C$, $\sigma_C$ and $f_C$ are given positive constants.
 The parameter $f_C$ is a conversion factor: any unit of investment is converted into $f_C$ units of production capacity.
+Setting $C^{0}(t):=C^{1,0}(t)$ we may write \beq C^{y,\nu}(t)= C^0(t)[y + \overline{\nu}(t)], \eeq with